If you’ve been sleeping on short summer nails, this is your sign to stop.

 This is the one.
 That soft, barely-there translucent look that makes your hands look like they just exist beautifully.
 It’s not nude, it’s not clear — somewhere in between, with a faint white-cream tint that photographs insanely well.

-I’ve been reaching for [Olive & June Sheer Polish] lately.
+I’ve been reaching for LONDONTOWN Sheer Polish lately.
 One coat for subtle, two for that proper milky effect.

 Jelly Nails